 If you are eligible and would like to be considered, please include a 500 word statement with your department application describing how you will contribute to the diversity of the student body in the Psychology graduate program, including how you have overcome a disadvantage or other impediment to success in higher education.

-Deadline: In order to be considered for the Schomburg Fellowship, both PhD and MA applicants must formally submit an online departmental application plus all application materials by November 30.
+Deadline: In order to be considered for the Schomburg Fellowship, PhD applicants must formally submit an online departmental application plus all application materials by December 1.

 Additional information about costs of attendance and funding can be found through: